Postman Alternatives

 Try Bruno

-Bruno stores collections as plain text .bru files that live in your Git repo alongside source code.
-The diff on a request change is human-readable, branching collections is the same as branching code, and there is no cloud sync to misconfigure.
-For teams who treat their API surface as something that should be version-controlled with the code that calls it, Bruno handles that pattern and Postman's cloud-only model is a step backwards.
+Bruno stores collections as plain text .bru files that live in your Git repo alongside the code that calls them.
+The diff on a request change is human-readable, branching a collection is the same as branching code, and there is no cloud account to misconfigure.

 Strengths